Characteristica universalis

 The Latin term characteristica universalis, commonly interpreted as universal characteristic, or universal character in English, is a universal and formal language imagined by Gottfried Leibniz able to express mathematical, scientific, and metaphysical concepts.
 Leibniz thus hoped to create a language usable within the framework of a universal logical calculation or calculus ratiocinator.

 The characteristica universalis is a recurring concept in the writings of Leibniz.
 When writing in French, he sometimes employed the phrase spécieuse générale to the same effect.
 The concept is sometimes paired with his notion of a calculus ratiocinator and with his plans for an encyclopaedia as a compendium of all human knowledge.

-A universal pictographic language: the key to all the sciences
+Uses

 International communication

 Many Leibniz scholars writing in English seem to agree that he intended his characteristica universalis or "universal character" to be a form of pasigraphy, or ideographic language.
 This was to be based on a rationalised version of the 'principles' of Chinese characters, as Europeans understood these characters in the seventeenth century.
 From this perspective it is common to find the characteristica universalis associated with contemporary universal language projects like Esperanto, auxiliary languages like Interlingua, and formal logic projects like Frege's Begriffsschrift.
 The global expansion of European commerce in Leibniz's time provided mercantilist motivations for a universal language of trade so that traders could communicate with any natural language.